 If you book a transfer in advance: EUR 11

-individual tourists with hand-luggage, those who travel without small children
+individual tourists with hand-luggage, those who are travelling without small children

-Prague Airport shuttle stops (white CEDAZ minibuses) are opposite Terminal 1 and 2.
+Prague Airport shuttle stops (white CEDAZ minibuses) are located in front of Terminal 1 and 2.

 If you book a transfer in advance, you will be picked up at the airport.

-10-15 min (if you take it at the airport on first-come-first-served basis)
+10-15min (if you take it at the airport on a first-come-first-served basis)

 If you book a transfer in advance, you will be picked up upon arrival.
 The driver will meet you with a nameplate.

-If you take it at the airport: air-conditioning, without stops and other passengers
+If you take it at the airport: air-conditioning, no stops and no other passengers

-If you book a transfer in advance: child seats, cold water, English-speaking operator
+If you book a transfer in advance: child seats, fresh water, English-speaking operator

-families with small children, inexperienced tourists, those who are in the country for the first time or don't know the language, disabled people, aged tourists, those who travel with large luggage or arrive at night
+families with small children, inexperienced tourists, those who are in the country for the first time or don't know the language, disabled people, aged tourists, those who are travelling with large luggage or are arriving at night

-If you book a taxi in advance, the driver will meet you at the exit from the arrival area with a nameplate.
-If you want to take a taxi at the airport, then use the enquiry counter by official Prague carriers (for instance, AAA or Radiocab companies).
-They are located in each terminal.
+If you book a taxi in advance, the driver will meet you at the exit from the arrivals area with a nameplate.
+If you want to take a taxi at the airport, then use enquiry counters of official Prague carriers (for instance, AAA or Radiocab companies).
+They can be found in each terminal.